Webflow-Examples/play-pause-videos-on-click/README.md

 You'll notice that the Wistia setup is different from YouTube and Vimeo.
 For Wistia we're setting an event listener and using anonymous functions.

+To set up your Wistia video, head on over to Wistia and grab the embed code and then bring it into Webflow and add an `Embed` element to the page where you want the video to appear and paste the code in.
+Once you have that set up and you have a Webflow interaction created to open and close the modal, we'll need to add some JavaScript:

 ```js
 document.querySelector("#btnPlay").addEventListener("click", function () {
   _wq.push({